metaplex-foundation/js/README.md

 });
 ```

-This will take care of creating the mint account, the associated token account, the metadata PDA and the master edition PDA for you.
+This will take care of creating the mint account, the associated token account, the metadata PDA and the original edition PDA (a.k.a. the master edition) for you.

 Additionally, since no other optional parameters were provided, it will do its best to provide sensible default values for the rest of the parameters.
 Namely:
 - It will fetch the JSON metadata from the provided URI and try to use some of its fields to fill the gaps in the on-chain data.
 E.g. the metadata name will be used for the on-chain name as a fallback.